Star Wars' Rise of the Resistance, Disney's new ride, takes attraction to a whole new level

 And this week, a new ride at Galaxy's Edge takes you so deep into the Star Wars universe that you're in the plot.

 As with any storyline, reviewing the narrative of Rise of the Resistance contains some spoilers.
-If you want to enter the attraction not knowing what awaits, don't read past this paragraph and add Rise to your reasons to visit Walt Disney World (or Disneyland in California after January 17).
+If you want to enter the attraction not knowing what awaits, don't read past this paragraph and add Rise to your reasons to travel to Walt Disney World (or Disneyland in California after January 17).
 You'll enjoy it even if you're not schooled in the ways of Star Wars.

 But also know that the attraction's thrills can't be spoiled by reading a review of it.
 Even a really great roller coaster with a plot is still a great roller coaster.